Adsorption/bio-oxidation process

-The adsorption/bio-oxidation process is a two-stage modification of the activated sludge process used for wastewater treatment.
-It consists of a high-loaded A-stage and low-loaded B-stage.
-The process is operated without a primary clarifier, with the A-stage being an open dynamic biological system.
-Both stages have separate settling tanks and sludge recycling lines, thus maintaining unique microbial communities in both reactors.
+The adsorption/bio-oxidation process (AB process) is a variation of the activated sludge process used in wastewater treatment.
+This two-stage system combines a high-rate adsorption stage (A-stage) with a lower-rate bio-oxidation stage (B-stage).
+A key characteristic of the AB process is the absence of a primary clarifier, with the A-stage operating as an open, dynamic biological system.
+Each stage includes separate settling tanks and sludge recycling, allowing for the development of distinct microbial communities within each reactor.